On this page

 3. The designated representative for the Student Organization is required to notify the advisor of Student Organization of any alleged violations of the Community Standards and any sanctions imposed.

-1. Notice to Respondent(s) of alleged charges along with and date, time, and location of the College Hearing Board Review Meeting.
+1. Notice to Respondent(s) of alleged charges along with the date, time, and location of the College Hearing Board Review Meeting.

-2. The College Hearing Board Review Meeting will be a meeting between the respondent(s) and the College Hearing Board to provide evidence, testimonies, and any relevant information that may be pertinent to the allegations and determining facts of the incident reported.
-In certain situations, the complainant may also participate in the College Hearing Board Review Meeting.
+2. The College Hearing Board Review Meeting will be a meeting between the Respondent(s) and the College Hearing Board to provide evidence, testimonies, and any relevant information that may be pertinent to the allegations and determining facts of the incident reported.
+In certain situations, the Complainant may also participate in the College Hearing Board Review Meeting.
+If the Complainant chooses to participate, they may either provide a statement to be included in the documents available to the Respondent and the College Hearing Board, or attend the College Hearing Board Review Meeting and answer questions from the Board and the Respondent.

-4. The outcome of the College Hearing Board Review Meeting will be communicated to the respondent by the Procedural Coordinator, or designee and made part of the student’s student conduct record.
+4. The outcome of the College Hearing Board Review Meeting will be communicated to the Respondent by the Procedural Coordinator, or designee and made part of the student’s student conduct record.
+The Complainant, if involved in the process, will be notified of the finding and any sanctions that directly impact their experience at the College.

-4. If the College requests that the student attend a College Hearing Board Review Meeting and the student does not do so for any reason whatsoever, the College will still proceed to address the situation, determine if the student is responsible for the reported violation, or a related violation, and confirm the imposition of any appropriate student conduct action in the absence of the student.
-The student will be notified in writing of the outcome and any sanctions assigned.
+1. If the College requests that the Respondent attend a College Hearing Board Review Meeting and the Respondent does not do so for any reason whatsoever, the College will still proceed to address the situation, determine if the Respondent is responsible for the reported violation, or a related violation, and confirm the imposition of any appropriate student conduct action in the absence of the Respondent.
+The Respondent will be notified in writing of the outcome, any sanctions, and the opportunity to appeal.

-5. Failure to cooperate with the College’s investigation of a reported violation may result in student conduct action, up to and including suspension and expulsion from the College.
+4. Failure to cooperate with the College’s investigation of a reported violation may result in student conduct action, up to, and including suspension and expulsion from the College.

-8. The College Hearing Board may speak with other individuals or review written materials, oral materials or property, as the Procedural Coordinator deems appropriate, to review the situation and to make a determination of whether the student is responsible for the reported violation, or a related violation.
+7. The College Hearing Board may speak with other individuals or review written materials, oral materials, or property, as the Procedural Coordinator deems appropriate, to review the situation and to make a determination of whether the student is responsible for the reported violation, or a related violation.
+The Procedural Coordinator will make this information available to the Respondent to be able to respond prior to a decision on the matter.

-9. Information learned during a College Hearing Board Review Meeting, or in the course of an investigation may result in the College modifying the reported violation(s) originally presented to the student.
-In those situations, the College will determine if it is necessary to conduct an additional or follow-up College Hearing Board Review Meeting in order to determine if the student is responsible for the violation(s) as reported originally and as subsequently modified.
+8. Information learned during a College Hearing Board Review Meeting, or in the course of an investigation may result in the College adding to the reported violation(s) originally presented to the student.
+In those situations, the College will determine if it is necessary to conduct an additional or follow-up College Hearing Board Review Meeting to determine if the student is responsible for the violation(s) as subsequently modified.

 C. Determination of Facts Relative to an Alleged Violation

-The standard used in determining whether or not the respondent violated the Community Standards is a preponderance of the evidence (whether it is more likely than not that a violation occurred).
+The standard used in determining whether or not the Respondent violated the Community Standards is a preponderance of the evidence: i.e., whether it is more likely than not that a violation occurred.

 D. Sanctions